JanaShenLab/AiPP/README.md

 The CLI echoes the full command line used to invoke it immediately after the splash screen.
 This makes it straightforward to record and reproduce runs from logs or publications.

-For publication or archival use (e.g. Zenodo), store:

-- the exact repository commit
-- the weights archive (Zenodo DOI)
-- the command line used for each run